Artanidos/DevAndroidPythonBook/parts/preface.md

 The following typographical conventions are used in this book.

-*Cursiv*
+*Italic*
 <blockquote>
-  Used for file name and paths
+  Used for filenames and paths
 </blockquote>

 ```